Neo-Hasidism: Early 20th century

 Martin Buber helped initiate interest in Hasidism among modernized Jews through a series of books he wrote in the first decades of the 20th century, such as Tales of the Hasidim and the Legend of the Baal Shem Tov.
-In these books, Buber focused on the role of story telling and the charisma of early Hasidic masters as a vehicle for personal spirituality.
+In these books, Buber focused on the role of storytelling and the charisma of early Hasidic masters as a vehicle for personal spirituality.
 As such, these books represent one aspect of Buber's larger project of creating a new form of personalistic, existential religiosity.
 Buber came under considerable criticism, especially from younger contemporary Gershom Scholem, for having interpreted Hasidism in an eccentric way that misrepresented Hasidic belief and literature.
-Nevertheless, Buber's sympathetic treatment of Hasidism proved attractive to many and started the 20th century romance between (idealized) Hasidism and non-Orthodox Jews.
+Nevertheless, Buber's sympathetic treatment of Hasidism proved attractive to many and started the 20th-century romance between an idealized Hasidism and non-Orthodox Jews.

 Post-World War II

-Following World War II, when the Hasidic centers of Central and Eastern Europe were decimated, some of the surviving communities relocated to America, creating new opportunities for American Jews to have direct experience with them, their practices and their beliefs.
-Most of these communities remained determinedly insular, but a few, primarily the Chabad and Bratslav (or Breslov) Hasidim, adopted an attitude of outreach to the larger Jewish community, seeking to win more Jews to the Hasidic way of life.
+After World War II, some surviving Hasidic communities from Europe relocated to America, allowing American Jews to experience their practices and beliefs directly.
+While most communities remained insular, Chabad and Breslover Hasidim adopted an outreach approach to engage more Jews in the Hasidic way of life.

-In the 1950s the Lubavitcher Rebbe (Menachem Mendel Shneerson) started commissioning young Chabadniks to seek out and teach young secular and religiously liberal Jews.
-Two of the early "shluchim" were Zalman Schachter-Shalomi and Shlomo Carlebach.
-While Carlebach, a charismatic singer who used music as his tool, stayed (largely) within the circle of the Orthodox community from which he arose, Schachter-Shalomi charted an increasingly independent course, leaving Chabad to eventually study at Hebrew Union College (HUC), the leading academic institution of Reform Judaism, and to found what became Jewish Renewal.

-Equally important was Abraham Joshua Heschel, a Holocaust refugee and scion of Hasidic royalty, who began his academic career in America with a life-saving but difficult wartime stint at HUC.
+Equally important was Abraham Joshua Heschel, a Holocaust refugee and scion of Hasidic royalty, who began his academic career in America with a life-saving but difficult wartime stint at Hebrew Union College.
 In 1946, he moved to the Jewish Theological Seminary of America, the intellectual center for Conservative Judaism.
-There he still found himself marginalized for his Hasidic interests and customs, yet he surrounded himself with a small circle of devoted students (and eventual congregational rabbis) drawn to his mystically flavored phenomenology.
+There, he still found himself marginalized for his Hasidic interests and customs, yet he surrounded himself with a small circle of devoted students (and eventual congregational rabbis) drawn to his mystically flavored phenomenology.
 As the 1960s began, Heschel was achieving increasing recognition as a theologian of stature with the publication of his books God in Search of Man and The Prophets.
 With that fame came an interest in his Hasidic roots and their role in his teachings.
 His social activism in the 1960s and 1970s further endeared him to many young Jews.